Confused about your exam or college applications?

 Get Access to Latest Updates

-Note: Special Questions are a part of the Quantitative, Data Interpretation & Data Sufficiency section only.
+Note: Special Questions were a part of the Quantitative, Data Interpretation & Data Sufficiency section only.

-Quantitative, Data Interpretation and Data Sufficiency (QA, DI & DS) are clubbed under a single section in SNAP.
-The section holds 1/3rd (one-third) of the total marks of SNAP and hence it is very important that candidates have a solid preparation plan for this section.
+Quantitative, Data Interpretation and Data Sufficiency (QA, DI & DS) is a single section in SNAP.
+It holds 1/3rd (one-third) of the total marks of SNAP and hence it is very important that candidates have a solid preparation plan for this section.

-In this article, we take a look at some of the best preparation tips for QA, DI & DS section of SNAP 2020.
+In this article, we take a look at some of the best preparation tips for the QA, DI & DS section of SNAP 2021.
 However, before that, here is a quick summary of what the section is all about.

-The number of questions in QS, DI and DS was reduced to 20 in the revised SNAP 2020 exam pattern but it still has 33.33% weightage in the exam.
+- However, Special Questions have been removed from this year's question paper and the number of questions in QS, DI and DS has been reduced to 20 in the revised SNAP 2021 exam pattern but it still has 33.33% weightage in the exam.